When Ellie was a baby, she slept in a crib.

 Not ready yet meaning not ready to say goodbye to the crib.

-I was done with the whole baby making thing.
+I mean, I was totally done with the whole baby-making thing.

 Cool ideas, really all while preserving the environment.